 - Throwing, bouncing or kicking or any object in or from a window, ledge, roof, stairwell, balcony, hallway or any other indoor common area is prohibited.

-- Apartment, suite and room trash must be disposed of in the appropriate designated receptacles.
+- Apartment, suite and room trash must be disposed of in the appropriately designated receptacles.

 - Students are prohibited from access to and entry in unauthorized areas on University property.
 The prohibited conduct includes but is not limited to: